JeffW12345/simple_client/README.md

 ### Prerequisites

 Before running this client application, ensure that the [Simple Server](https://github.com/JeffW12345/simple_server) is running on `localhost` at port `8080`.

+This app was created using Java 17, but may work on other versions of Java.

 ### Running the Application